LuniumLuk/xfield-pytorch/README.md

 ## Introduction

-This is a project for Graphics Research Project Course Assignment 2021 of ZJU
+This is a project for Advancement in Computer Graphics Course Assignment 2021 of ZJU

-We are trying to rewrite xfield into pytorch
+We rewrote the origin x-field implementation into pytorch

 Here is the origin work https://xfields.mpi-inf.mpg.de/

 And here is the origin repo https://github.com/m-bemana/xfields

-> Note that the flow_vis.py comes from the origin repo
+> Note that the `flow_vis.py` comes from the origin repo